veliovgroup/josk/README.md

 ### CRON

-Use JoSk to invoke synchronized tasks by CRON schedule.
-Use [`cron-parser` package](https://www.npmjs.com/package/cron-parser) to parse CRON schedule into timestamp.
-To simplify CRON scheduling grab and use `setCRON` function below:
+Use JoSk to invoke synchronized tasks by CRON schedule, and [`cron-parser` package](https://www.npmjs.com/package/cron-parser) to parse CRON expressions.
+To simplify CRON scheduling — grab and use `setCron` function below:

 ```js
 import parser from 'cron-parser';